Resources » PDF Basics » How to Upload and Share PDFs Online

 Scribd

-If you want to upload your eBook or essay for public viewing, so people can discover it on their own, Scribd is a great choice for sharing your content.
+If you want to upload your ebook or essay for public viewing, so people can discover it on their own, Scribd is a great choice for sharing your content.
 With Scribd, you can:

-• Upload PDF, .doc, ppt, and other file types online for viewing
+• Upload PDF, DOC, PPT, and other file types online for viewing

 • Embed a link to the document in your website or blog

-• Search for eBooks, magazines, and essays made by others that are hosted on the website
+• Search for ebooks, magazines, and essays made by others that are hosted on the website

-How to share the PDF link
+How do you share the PDF link?

 Once your document is uploaded to whatever platform you choose, follow the platform’s steps to Share.
 Typically, you can either send it directly from the platform or you can get a link, which you can email, text or send via message app.